Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 need a valid database.
 This is reasonable, but means it's harder to write *true* unit tests.
 Everything will wind up also being an *integration* or *functional* test, because we'll need to integrate with a database.
-This is going to slow down our tests and make them harder to write though.
+This is going to slow down our tests and make them harder to write.

 Another approach is to compose our app differently so that it's easier to instantiate partial versions of the app.
 For